peterlamar/vue-examples/README.md

 ## Index.html

 These examples can be accessed by opening the index.html file within your browser.
-The related javascript and css is referenced by this file when appropriate.
+The related javascript and css files are referenced by this file when appropriate.
 This is a good way to test javascript and Vue snippets found on the web.

 1. [Hello World](https://github.com/peterlamar/vue-workshop/tree/master/helloworld)
 2. [Chart](https://github.com/peterlamar/vue-workshop/tree/master/chart)